Day 2 – Free lateral thinking and creativity lesson

 MICHAEL’S RANDOM STARTING POINT

-My first novel, Roswell’s Final Witness is almost complete.
+My first novel, THIS IS FICTION.
+YOUN WILL BELIEVE is almost complete.

 Here is an example of a highly advanced random starting point I use frequently . . .
 Random Introductions.